zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Vector/Vector-search.md

             Groups search results by a specified field to ensure diversity and avoid returning multiple results from the same group.

+        - **level** (*int*)

+            Zilliz Cloud uses a unified parameter to simplify search parameter tuning instead of leaving you to work with a bunch of search parameters specific to various index algorithms.

+            The value defaults to **1**, and ranges from **1** to **5**.
+Increasing the value results in a higher recall rate with degraded search performance.

     For details on other applicable search parameters, read [AUTOINDEX Explained](/docs/autoindex-explained) to get more.

 - **timeout** (*float* | *None*) -